mandelsoft/spiff/README.md

 val: (( validate( map, validator)  ))
 ```

+### `(( check(value,"dnsdomain") ))`

+The function `check` can be used to match a yaml structure against a yaml
+based value checker.
+Hereby the same check description already described for
+[validate](#-validatevaluednsdomain-) can be used.
+The result of the call is
+a boolean value indicating the match result.
+It does not fail if the check
+fails.

 ### `(( error("message") ))`

 The function `error` can be used to cause explicit evaluation failures with